Chipotle headed to Goose Creek; another Mexican restaurant slated for James Island

 A Florida-based home elevator firm has added an office in Charleston to meet growing demand in the area.

-Home Elevators Direct recently moved into a 2,200-square-foot office at 1070 Jenkins Road, No. 103, off Sam Rittenberg Boulevard in West Ashley.
+Home Elevators Direct recently moved into a 2,200-square-foot office at 1070 Jenkins Road, off Sam Rittenberg Boulevard in West Ashley.

 "The office expansion enabled us to offer better capabilities, service and support for our Lowcountry customers," said Home Elevators Direct Charleston owner Brad McQueen.
 "With continued growth and profitability in the area, we can now install and service home elevators at a very affordable price."